StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 SHOW CATALOGS;
 ```

-You can also use [SHOW CREATE CATALOG](../../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20CATALOG.md) to query the creation information of an external catalog.
-The following example queries the creation information of a Hive catalog named `hive_catalog_glue`:
+You can also use [SHOW CREATE CATALOG](../../sql-reference/sql-statements/data-manipulation/SHOW%20CREATE%20CATALOG.md) to query the creation statement of an external catalog.
+The following example queries the creation statement of a Hive catalog named `hive_catalog_glue`:

 ```SQL
 SHOW CREATE CATALOG hive_catalog_glue;
 ```

-### Drop a Hive catalog
+## Drop a Hive catalog

-You can use [DROP CATALOG](../../sql-reference/sql-statements/data-definition/DROP%20CATALOG.md) to drop a Hive catalog.
+You can use [DROP CATALOG](../../sql-reference/sql-statements/data-definition/DROP%20CATALOG.md) to drop an external catalog.

 The following example drops a Hive catalog named `hive_catalog_glue`: